EliWoodard/DiffCheck/README.md

 ## Acknowledgments

-This program was created by [Your Name].
+This program was created by Eli Woodard.